Hanging Rock, Ohio

 Hanging Rock is a village in Lawrence County, Ohio, United States, along the Ohio River.
-The population was 221 at the 2010 census.
-It is regularly labeled a speed trap; the village earned revenues of $109,186 in mayor's court receipts in 2000, compared with $3,106 in property taxes.
+The population was 204 at the 2020 census.

-Hanging Rock is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA); it had a population of 288,649 at the 2000 census.
+Hanging Rock is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).

-History and etymology
+History

 Hanging Rock had its start in 1820 when European Americans built a blast furnace at the site.
 Village development followed as workers came to the furnace.
 The village takes its name from a nearby cliff.
 The village reached its peak population in 1890.
 Industrial changes reduced the need for labor, and people gradually left for work elsewhere.